mattwarren/mattwarren.github.io/_posts/2016-07-04-How-the-dotnet-CLI-tooling-runs-your-code.md

 ### Executing a .NET Assembly

-At last we get to the point at which the .NET code is loaded and executed, via the code shown below, taken from [unixinterface.cpp](https://github.com/dotnet/coreclr/blob/release/1.0.0/src/dlls/mscoree/unixinterface.cpp#L156-L244):
+At last we get to the point at which the .NET dll/assembly is loaded and executed, via the code shown below, taken from [unixinterface.cpp](https://github.com/dotnet/coreclr/blob/release/1.0.0/src/dlls/mscoree/unixinterface.cpp#L156-L244):

 ``` cpp
 hr = host->SetStartupFlags(startupFlags);